-Dr. Mark Ely is Professor of Music Education and Saxophone Performance at University of Utah.
-He holds a Master of Music in Saxophone Performance from Western Michigan University, where he studied with Trent Kynaston, and a Ph.D. in Music Education from The Ohio State University, where he studied with Dr. Burdette Green, Dr. Jere Forsythe, and Mr. James Hill.
+Dr. Mark C. Ely is Professor of Music Education and Saxophone Performance at the University of Utah.
+Dr. Ely holds a Master of Music Degree in saxophone performance from Western Michigan University where he studied with Trent Kynaston, and a Ph.D. in Music Education from The Ohio State University where he studied with Dr. Burdette Green, Dr. Jere Forsythe, and Mr. James Hill.

 Dr. Ely is an active performer, clinician, and adjudicator.
 He has performed with a variety of ensembles at state, regional, and national conferences including: National MENC Conference; College Band Director's National Association Conference; Music Educators National Conference; World Saxophone Congress; North American Saxophone Alliance; and the Utah Music Educators Association Professional Development Conference.
 He most recently performed A Sudden Change in the Consistency of Snow by Peter Swendsen at the 2008 Society for Electro-Acoustic Music in the United States (SEAMUS) Conference in Salt Lake City, Utah.